James Bay and Northern Quebec Agreement: Contents

 Section 23: Environment and Social Protections North of the 55th Parallel is one out of 30 Sections of the JBNQA.
 In this section, they created the Kativik Environmental Quality Commission (KEQC) and the Kativik Environmental Advisory Committee (KEAC).
 These two committees are responsible for evaluating and examining developmental projects that are to take place on land that belongs to the provincial government and governed under the James Bay and Northern Québec Agreement (JBNQA).
 In order for any project to come through in Nunavik, they need to follow specific mandates such as; determine any possible negative effects on the land, the animals and the people.
 They are responsible for making sure the companies are keeping up with the needs of the people and the land by assessing and adapting the regulations and laws.
 The Companies who wish to develop on the land must evaluate and research the environment to foresee future development in the region and hand in their assessments to the two committees and they will determine if the proposal will be accepted.
 For informational purposes and appropriate actions, all decisions and recommendations are communicated to the federal and provincial government, including the areas affected.

-The Inuit have always been connected and respectful to the land and sea in the northern part of Canada.
-It is where we have lived and survived for thousands of years.
-It is where our ancestors taught their children where to pick berries, how to hunt for food, and make tools off the land.
-The land, the wildlife and sea were, and still is, a great provider for us Inuit, Cree, and Naskapi.
-Its important that the land be respected and handled with the right intentions for future generations and future developments.
-These mandates were created so that our ecosystem and our way of life thrives with growing populations and need for development.